NGSchoolEU/ngs17/microbial-genomics/README.md

 We can then filter the resulting VCF (Variant Calling Format) file and examine those sites known to be associated with drug resistance phenotypes.

-Identify which amino acids have been changed below, a copy of a codon translation table is available on the last page of this worksheet.
+Identify which amino acids have been changed below, a codon translation table is available here [https://www2.le.ac.uk/projects/vgec/diagrams/34%20codon%20table.jpg].

 1. Rifampicin
 * RpoB